 ARB will issue an ARB offset credit for GHG reductions and removal enhancements achieved in a Reporting Period for an offset project that meets the requirements of sections 95981(a) and (b) to the ARB Issuance Account, no later than 15 calendar days after ARB makes a determination pursuant to section 95981(c), as long as all attestations required in section 95981(d) have been received by ARB prior to its determination.

-Change of Listing Status at ARB.
-When ARB issues an ARB offset credit for an offset project, the listing status for that offset project will be changed from “Active Registry Project” to “Active ARB Project” or “Active Registry Renewal” to “Active ARB Renewal” at the Offset Project Registry and ARB.
+Change of Listing Status at CARB.
+When CARB issues an ARB offset credit for an offset project for the first time, the listing status for that offset project will be changed from “Active Registry Project” to “Active CARB Project” at the Offset Project Registry and CARB.

 Notice of Issuance of ARB Offset Credits.
 Not later than five working days after ARB issues an ARB offset credit pursuant to section 95981(c), ARB will notify the Offset Project Operator or Authorized Project Designee of the issuance of ARB offset credits.